gvwilson/thirdbit/_posts/2016/2016-04-09-for-some-value-of-just.md

 year: 2016
 ---
 <p>
-  One of the cardinal rules of <a href="https://software-carpentry.org">Software Carpentry</a> is
-  <a href="http://swcarpentry.github.io/instructor-training/05-expertise.html#the-j-word">never say 'just'</a>,
-  because it signals the listener that the speaker thinks their problem is trivial.
+  One of the cardinal rules of Software Carpentry is never say 'just', because it signals the listener that the speaker thinks their problem is trivial.
   I've been reminded of this recently when hearing people say things like, "It doesn't matter what language you choose: <em>just</em> pick one and master it,"